-Pre-Retirement: RP-2014 Employee Rates to age 80, Healthy Annuitant Rates to 81 and older projected with Scale BB to 2020; males set back 1 year, 85% of rates; females set back 1 year.
+Pre-Retirement: RP-2014 Employee Rates to age 80, Healthy Annuitant Rates to 81 and older projected with Scale BB to 2020; males 95% of rates; females 105% of rates.

-Post-Retirement: RP-2014 Employee Rates to age 49, Healthy Annuitant Rates at ages 50 and older projected with Scale BB to 2020; males set forward 1 year; females set back 1 year with 1.5% increase compounded from ages 70 to 85.
+Post-Retirement: RP-2014 Employee Rates to age 49, Healthy Annuitant Rates at ages 50 and older projected with Scale BB to 2020; males set forward 3 years; females 1.0% increase compounded from ages 70 to 90.

-Post-Disablement: RP-2014 Disability Life Mortality Table projected with Scale BB to 2020; males 115% of rates; females 130% of rates.
+Post-Disablement: RP-2014 Disability Life Mortality Table projected with Scale BB to 2020; males set forward two years, 110% of rates; females 125% of rates.

-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016, except for the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
-Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016.
+Changes to the actuarial assumptions as a result of the experience study are as follows:

-Mortality Rates (pre-retirement, post- retirement healthy, and disabled) Updated to a more current mortality table - RP-2014 projected to 2020 Retirement Rates Lowered retirement rates at older ages and extended final retirement age from 70 to 75 Withdrawal Rates Adjusted termination rates to better fit experience at each age and service year Disability Rates Lowered disability rates Salary Scale No change Line of Duty Disability Increased rate from 14% to 15% Discount Rate Decrease rate from 7.00% to 6.75%
+Mortality Rates (pre-retirement, post- retirement healthy, and disabled) Updated to a more current mortality table - RP- 2014 projected to 2020 Retirement Rates Lowered rates at older ages and changed final retirement from 70 to 75 Withdrawal Rates Adjusted termination rates to better fit experience at each age and service year Disability Rates Lower disability rates Salary Scale No change